 If you’re a full-time caregiver, you know that it’s impossible to do it all.
 Besides being physically and mentally demanding, providing care to a loved one can result in burnout.
 You need a break every once in a while!
 Thankfully, there is a solution that provides care for a loved one while enabling family caregivers to have the downtime they so desperately need.
 It’s called respite care.
 Respite care is designed for any family caregiver who needs a break.
 The type of respite care may vary.
 It could range from minor care, such as help around the house, meal preparation or assistance running errands, to more personal care, such as help with dressing, bathing and toileting.

 Take a few minutes to read through some of the most commonly asked questions about this type of care.
 See if respite care might be a good choice for your situation.
+The Arc, Montgomery County, also offers subsidies to offset the cost of respite care.
+Information about Respite Care and their Application are available online.

 Who Needs Respite Care?